SUKOHI/ClampBolt/README.md

             // Do someting..
         }

-[Note]: The first argument of constructor is `$attachment` instance.
+Note: The first argument of constructor is `$attachment` instance.
 Not parent model instance.

 # Commands

-## Clear all stored attachment files & their data
+## Clear attachment

 You can delete all attachment files and clear `attachments` table by running `attachment:clear` command.